edwardbrazier/claudecli/README.md

 Output files will be written to: out

 >>> /o Modify ai_functions.py so that it always uses the opus model.
+Received response.

+Writing complete AI output to out\concatenated_output.txt Files included in the result:
+- ..\..\claudecli\ai_functions.py
+Changes:
+Modified the gather_ai_code_responses function to always use the 'opus' model, regardless of the model specified in the configuration.

+Writing to out\ai_functions.py...
+Finished saving AI output.
 ```

 In the command used to call ClaudeCLI, '-o' is the output directory and '-csp' is the system prompt for outputting code to files.